mishmish-dev/subcase/README.md

 ## Limitations

-Probably most of these limitations will be (partially) lifted in the future, stay tuned.

-+ As of current version, Rust builtin testing framework cannot help you know what exact path of execution has failed.
+One technical consequence of how the crate was implemented is that subcases from one test function can't run in parallel.
+This may or may not slow down your tests' execution.
+If you have a lot of fine-grained test cases, you should be fine.

+Another thing is that nesting subcases is limited.
+Currently the hard upper bound is 16.
+(I think, it's not practical to have more than two level of subcases.)

 Also, as different branches of evaluation are switched at runtime, you possibly can trigger borrow checker.

+There are also limitations that potentially will be lifted in the
+future:
++ Rust built-in testing framework cannot help you know what exact path of execution has failed.
 + Only `()`-returning functions are supported.
 + You must use double pair of braces with inner `subcase!` macro.
 + You cannot rename the inner `subcase!` macro.

 ## License